ajaymur91/pucker-correction/README.md

 # Description:

-This code creates a classical force-field for a peptide containing 4-Fluorinated Proline (non-natural) residues.
-(ACE-PRF-NME by default, can be changed in tleap_script.txt) Code supports the following 4-fluorinated prolines:
+This code creates a classical force-field for a peptide containing 4-Fluorinated Proline residues. (chooses ACE-PRF-NME by default, but can be changed in tleap_script.txt) Code supports the following 4-fluorinated prolines:
 * PRF is 4R-fluoro proline residue
 * PSF is 4S-fluoro proline residue